mojsony/api-descriptions/party/party-guide.md

 <span class="icon"></span>Party API
 =========================
 Party API gives you access to individuals and organizations registered with the financial institution whether they are customers or just prospects or related parties.
-Also you can get all party related information like identification documents, contacts, financial reports, classifications and arrangements.
-Party data service can be used to register new prospects in the system.
+In addition, you can get all party related information like identification documents, contact points and relationships.

-With Customer survey API you can:
-    - Get list of individual customers
-    - Create new individual customer with full set of data
-    - Create new potential individual customer
-    - Get list of identification documents for individual customer
-    - Get data of the individual customer
-    - Creates postal address for individual customer
-    - Creates telecommunication number for individual customer
-    - Creates electronic address for individual customer
-    - Get contacts data for individual customer
-    - Get postal address for individual customer
-    - Get telecommunication number for individual customer
-    - Get electronic address for individual customer
-    - Get contact preference for individual customer
-    - Get identification document for individual customer
-    - Get classification schema values
+> ## THIS GUIDE IS UNDER CONSTRUCION, PLEASE COME BACK SOON!

 Key Resources
 -------------
-Party Data has five top level collection resources: individuals, identification documents, contacts, contact preferences and classifications.
+Party API has on top-level collection resources: parties that specializes into individuals and organizations subresources for the purpose of specific commands.
+Party also composes identification documents, contact points and relationships as sub-resources.

 Resource						| Description
 ------------------------------- |------------------------------------
-*individuals*					| Identifies a particular type of Involved Party that is a natural person who is of interest to the modeled organization.
-*identification documents*      | Represents identification document of the individual customer, sauch as identity card, passport, driving licence...
+*parties*					| Individuals and organizations of interest to bank.
+Information recorded for both organizations and individuals is under this resource.
+Customer is one role a party can play and customer lifecycle goes from potential, through prospective and active to former.
-*contacts*						| Represents the method and destination of a communication contact with a Role Player.
+*contact points*						| Represents the method and destination of a communication contact with a party.
 This relates to specific communication media: Postal Address, Telephone Number, Electronic Address
-*contact preferences*		    | Represents contact that has sepcific usage, like contact address used to communicate about arrangement.
-*classifications*			    | Identifies a grouping of <Business Model Object>s, for example; Single Males Under 30, Married People over 50, etc...
-A Classification Value can be further partitioned into several sub-classifications according to different criteria, each of which is represented in turn by a Classification Scheme.

 Getting started tutorial
 ---------------